-However, the reform about to be finalised in France, known as the PACTE draft bill, includes provisions on crypto-assets and the token economy, which go against this common statement.
+However, the reform adopted in France in April 2019, known as the PACTE bill, includes provisions on crypto-assets and the token economy, which go against this common statement.
 Quite the contrary.
 This bill illustrates how regulators can innovate through law to support innovation.

-♦ In what way is this reform innovative for the crypto economy?
+♦♦ In what way is this reform innovative for the crypto economy?

-The objective of the PACTE draft bill is to establish in France a regulatory framework for the crypto economy that is both attractive and comprehensive.
+The objective of the PACTE bill is to establish in France a regulatory framework for the crypto economy that is both attractive and comprehensive.